MicrosoftDocs/power-platform/power-platform/admin/admin-activity-logging.md

 ---
-title: View Power Platform administrative logs using auditing solutions in Microsoft Purview
+title: View Power Platform administrative logs using auditing solutions in Microsoft Purview (preview)
 description: In this article, you learn how to view Power Platform administrative logs using auditing solutions in Microsoft Purview. ms.component: pa-admin ms.topic: conceptual